 That leads us to…

-Traveling around Montenegro
+Traveling Around Montenegro

 The public transport in Montenegro is not even close to public transport in most European countries.
 Larger cities are well-connected but the transportation options for the smaller towns are limited.
-One reason why this is the case is that most cities in Montenegro are so small, locals prefer walking.
+One reason why this is the case is that most cities in Montenegro are so small, that locals prefer walking.
 However, this might be challenging for visitors, especially ones that want to see the outdoors or smaller towns.

 If you’re planning to rent a car in the summer, don’t do it in a local store.
 This is the high season and everything is more expensive, especially car rentals.
 If you still want to do this, prepare to pay at least 30 euros per day.
 If not, you can use this link and save up to 30% on your car rental for your upcoming trip to Montenegro.
 The other alternatives are the bus and the train.

-The train line runs from the coastal city of Bar through the capital Podgorica, through Kolasin and continues towards the border with Serbia.
+The train line runs from the coastal city of Bar through the capital Podgorica, through Kolasin, and continues towards the border with Serbia.
 The train allows you to cross more than half of the country, from the beautiful beaches to the divine mountains, in one day, and only a few euros.

 Accommodation in Montenegro runs from posh resorts to campgrounds.
 You will find the cheapest accommodation in Suto More and the most expensive in Sveti Stefan, Kotor, and Budva.